chrstnnglc/chrstnnglc/README.md

 Hi, I'm Christine, a software engineer!
 I'm interested in web development and UX. 🍰

-You can reach me at catfelizardo@gmail.com.
-See ya!

 <!--- - 👋 Hi, I’m @chrstnnglc
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...